leonekmi/scrobbly/TRANSLATING.md

 ## Already existing languages

 The Weblate is open for everyone!
-Just register and start to translate.
+Just register and start to translate [here](https://translate.leonekmi.fr/engage/scrobbly/).

 ## New language